Overdraft Calculator

 Opt Out of Overdraft Protection

 Consider opting out of overdraft protection for debit card transactions.
-This prevents your card from being approved for purchases you can't cover, avoiding per-transaction fees, though it may lead to declined transactions.
+This prevents your card from being approved for purchases you can't cover, avoiding per-transaction fees — each one costs $35 in our example.

 Link to Savings or Credit

-Set up an automatic transfer from a linked savings account or a line of credit to cover overdrafts.
-While there might be a small fee or interest, it's often significantly cheaper than multiple per-transaction overdraft fees.
+Set up an automatic transfer from a linked savings account or line of credit to cover overdrafts.
+While there might be a small fee, it's significantly cheaper than $35 per transaction fees that make up 97% of the total cost in our example.

 The True Cost of Overdraft: Unmasking Hidden Banking Fees